The Foundry · Case Study

 Roadmap

 The combination matters more than any single stage.
 A journey graph on its own tells you where friction is but not what to do about it.
 An industry playbook on its own gives generic advice.
 Digital maturity on its own is a number.
-Together they produce a report that reads like a junior consultant spent an hour on your business, except it took two minutes and cost nothing.
+Together they produce a report that reads like a junior consultant spent an hour on your business, except it took about five minutes and cost nothing.

 What We Learned Building It